WisTex/Raconteur/FEDERATION.md

 Comments

 Zap provides permission control and moderation of comments.
-By default commentss are only accepted from existing connections.
+By default comments are only accepted from existing connections.
 This can be changed by the individual.
 Other sites MAY use zot:commentPolicy (string) as a guide if they do not wish to provide comment abilities where it is known in advance they will be rejected.

 Private Media